G0maa/my-school-server/A&D.md

   - i.e. to allow for a design that may suit "possible" features?
 Talking in a "near-future" perspective.
 - ID should be random & unpredictable & cryptographically safe.
 - I thought of this as backend only, it might have _horrible_ UX.

-# Next step?

-- I think logically it is Backup & Restore, i.e. start a new academic year.

 # Angular To-Dos: